solidi/writing/55-whats-in-a-career-promotion.md

 There are a myriad of reasons a schism occurs.
 Why someone leaves their workgroup includes seeking market rate for the work performed, limited individual or product growth, poor manager relationship, mismatch of recognition expectations, and contract expiration.
 Those that decide to leave may follow those who are trusted.

-After following an exit or promotion, one begins seeking first goals, discovering the environment, and building a new reputation.
+After following a *promotion* or *exit*, one begins seeking first goals, discovering the environment, and building a new reputation.

 ![A diagram of the time extension of new **Skill Sets** and **Reputation** after **Advancement**.](images/55-06.png)